 - The Best IRS

 We recommend getting ‘State Farm Certified’ as soon as you have the chance and regardless of your current employment status.
 It will give you an edge because firms can assign you claims right away, without needing to wait for you to complete the required training.

 What is the Property Certification Course Like?

 The certification is a 2-day process.
-The first day consists of an initial 6 hour IDL or Interactive Distance Learning segment (previously referred to as the LDP or Live Desktop Presentation).
+The first day consists of an initial 6-hour IDL or Interactive Distance Learning segment (previously referred to as the LDP or Live Desktop Presentation).
 This segment is streamed from State Farm to the classroom.
-The material covers protocol specific to handling State Farm claims.
+The material covers protocols specific to handling State Farm claims.

 How to Get Started

-As mentioned above, certification courses are usually conducted once per quarter.
-‘Emergency courses’ are sometimes offered after a big catastrophe but we don’t recommend waiting to hoping for an emergency class.
+As mentioned above, certification courses are usually conducted once per quarter in person or online through IA Firms.
+But you do need to be licensed and on IA Firms rosters to get notified of openings.
 Dates are often released right before training and availability is usually limited.